One Thousand Days Transformed - The Campaign for Cedarville

 Student and professor at an easel reviewing the student's painting.Students viewing a laptop together.Torah scroll on a table.

-Studying the Arts and Humanities from a Distinctly Biblical Worldview
+Studying the Arts and Humanities From a Distinctly Biblical Worldview

 Cedarville’s approach to the arts and humanities is dedicated to encouraging discernment and promoting excellence.
 With an emphasis on artistic events, scholarly research, and student mentorship, you’ll be encouraged to glorify God as you develop and expand your understanding of and passion for the arts and humanities.